 The relationship between customer satisfaction and loyalty is strong.
 Overall satisfaction is 114 index points higher among business customers who say they “definitely will not” switch their current provider in the next 12 months than among those who say they “definitely will” switch carriers (843 vs. 729, respectively).
 Slightly more than one-fifth (21%) of business customers indicate their likelihood to switch telecom providers in the next 12 months.
 Large enterprise businesses have the highest future switching intent at 39 percent, while very small businesses have the lowest switching intent at 20 percent.

 “Like the residential telecom segment, competition is fierce in the business segment,” said Kirk Parsons, senior director and technology, media & telecom practice leader at J.D.
 Power.
 “It’s imperative for telecom providers to focus on their existing customers and to make sure they have an excellent experience, plus provide more value for the money when it comes to business data and phone services.
 It really boils down to the customers’ overall perception of value.
 When business customers see the value, they are less likely to switch to another company and more likely to remain loyal to the brand in the future.”

-In the large enterprise business segment, Cox ranks highest with an overall score of 782.
-Verizon ranks highest in both the small/medium (759) and very small business (727) segments respectively.
+In the large enterprise business segment, CenturyLink ranks highest with an overall score of 803.
+AT&T ranks highest in the small/medium segment with a score of 767, and Verizon ranks highest in the very small business segment with a score of 746.

-- The main reason businesses contact customer care is network-related problems, either due to reporting an outage, service disruption/disconnected or poor/bad reception (28%).
-The next highest contact inquiry is to inquire about a product or service (11%).
+- The main reason businesses contact customer care is network-related problems, either due to an outage, service disruption/disconnected or poor/bad reception (38%).
+The next highest contact reason is to inquire about a product or service (10%).